CityMiles/CityMiles.github.io/portfolio/readme.txt

-**Hello there … this a temporary landing page for my portfolio-in-progress.**
+Hello there - this a temporary landing page for my portfolio-in-progress.

-Please check it out and stay tuned for updates in the coming weeks >> <a href="https://citymiles.github.io/portfolio/index.html">CityMiles Portfolio</a>
+Please check it out and stay tuned for updates in the coming weeks >> https://citymiles.github.io/portfolio/index.html

-*'... keep calm and coding on!'*
+'... keep calm and coding on!'